-- 1 Abe Tubb, married Polly Lancaster.
+Abe Tubb, married Polly Lancaster.

-- 2 John Tubb. married Polly Benson.
+John Tubb, marrid Polly Benson.

-- 3 Nicholas Tubb, married Rhoda Lancaster.
+Nicholas Tubb, married Rhoda Lancaster.

-- 4 George Tubb, married Patsy Corley.

-- 5 Samuel Tubb, married Polly Terry.
+George Tubb, married Patsy Corley.
+Samuel Tubb, married Polly Terry.

-- 6 Thomas Tubb.
-Jr. married Malinda Decker.

-- 7 James Tubb, Jr., married Elizabeth Reynolds.
+- Thomas Tubb, Jr, married Malinda Decker.
+James Tubb, Jr., married Elizabeth Reynolds.

-- 8 William Tubb, married Minerva
+William Tubb, married Minerva -

-- 9 Polly Tubb, married Lancaster.
+9 Polly Tubb, married --- Jancaster.

-- 10 Didame Tubb, married Isaac Bales.

-- 11 Peggy Tubb, married Barnett.
+10 Didame Tubb, married Isaac Bates.
+Peggy Tubb, married --- Barnett.

-All these children with their families, except James, Jr., moved to Mississippi and to Texas, before the War Between the States.
+All these children with their families, except James, Jr., to Mississippi and to Texas, before the War moved Between the States.

-James Tubb, Jr., born March 18, 1788. died July 18, 1868, was one of the pioneers and one of the best known men of DeKalb County, Tennessee.
+James Tubb, Jr., born March 18, 1788, died July 18, 1868, was one of the pioneers and one of the best known men of DeKalb County, Tennessee.
 He lived on Smith's Fork Creek, east of Alexandria.
 He owned hundreds of acres of fine land.
 He was a colonel in the war of 1812.
 His military record and commission are given in Will S. Hale's History of DeKalb County.
-Their children were:

-- 1 Narcissa Tubb, married Mr. Simpson.
+- Narcissa Tubb, married Mr. Simpson.

-- 2 Julia Tubb, married Mr. Ashworth.
+- Julia Tubb, married Mr. Ashworth.

-- 3 Helen Tubb, married Mr. Shurer.
+- Helen Tubb, married Mr. Shurer.

-- 4 Monroe Tubb.

-- 5 John B. Tubb.
+- Monroe Tubb.
+John B. Tubb.

-- 6 Caroline Tubb, married Mr. Fite.
+Caroline Tubb, married Mr. Fite.

-- 7 Eliel Tubb, married Martha Ann Brien, daughter of P. W. Brien, had Livingston, James, Brien, Harry and Callie.

-- 8 James Tubb.
+- Eliel Tubb, married Martha Ann Brien, daughter of P. W. Brien, had Livingston, James, Brien, Harry and Callie. - James Tubb.

-- 9 Polly Tubb, married Manson Milner Brien, (son of Elisha), had M, M., Jr., James, William A., Robert, John, Mary, Elizabeth and Alice.
+Polly Tubb, married Manson Milner Brien, (son of Elisha), had M. M., Jr., James, William A., Robert, John, Mary, Elizabeth and Alice.

 10 Adelia Tubb.

-CARTER

-Thehistory of the Virginia Carters begins with John Darter, who is supposed to have been a Cavalier Norfolk about the year 1649.
+The history of the Virginia Carters begins with John Carter, who is supposed to have been a Cavalier and to have emigrated to Upper Norfolk about the year 1649.
 John Carter removed to Lancaster County, which he represented in the House of Burgesses, and from whence he was appointed a member of the Governor's Council.
 He also received a commission as Colonel Commandant of the Lancaster Militia, and as such is said to have entirely exterminated the Rappahannock Indians.